saintramon/curriculum-checklist/README.md

 For Academic Purposes only.

 ## Project status
-The project is now currently doing the Curriculum Checklist Text-Based System
+The whole project is finished